 During the 2018 summer conference, which is themed “Pushing Our Practices: Changemaking Beyond Disciplines,” participants will learn the ways of modeling and teaching collaboration beyond disciplinary boundaries to better equip their students to observe, analyze, and solve social issues.
 They will leave with an adaptable curricular toolkit to apply in their future endeavors, discussing concepts and competencies that are most critical to students confronting contemporary societal challenges, forging relationships and partnerships around the fire, over a glass of wine, in a workshop, or on walks in the woods.

-Some of the topics we will consider include:
+Some of the topics we usually consider include:

 Storytelling and Social Change